-Some current implementations have a limit of six type modifiers (function returning, array of, pointer to, the limit used in Ritchie's original compiler.
-This limit was raised to twelve since the original limit has proven insufficient in some cases; in particular, it did not allow for Fortran-to-C translation, since Fortran allows for seven subscripts.
-(Some users have reported using nine or ten levels, particularly in machine-generated C code.
+Some pre-C89 implementations had a limit of six type modifiers (function returning, array of, pointer to), the limit used in Ritchie's original compiler.
+This limit was raised to twelve in C89 since the original limit has proven insufficient in some cases; in particular, it did not allow for Fortran-to-C translation, since Fortran allows for seven subscripts.
+(Some users have reported using nine or ten levels, particularly in machine-generated C code.)

-40 6.7.5.1 Pointer declarators
+6.7.5.1 Pointer declarators